 Inkaterra Hacienda Urubamba welcomes children of all ages, and many of its rooms and suites are large enough to accommodate families.
 Children are encouraged to participate in age-appropriate lodge activities, such as visits to the ecological farm and the Inkariy Museum.
 A Child Explorer’s Kit, including a flashlight, cap, postcards, and colored pencils, is also available for purchase.
-Child care services can be arranged for an additional charge.
+Children under 11 stay free when sharing a room with adults and child care services can be arranged for an additional charge.

 Want to plan the trip of your dreams?
 Create a custom trip around this lodge.